 HOW WE WILL USE PERSONAL DATA ABOUT YOU

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 - Where we need to perform a contract we have with you.
 We may also disclose your personal data to our business partners, suppliers and sub-contractors in order where necessary for us to do so.

 - Where we need to comply with a legal obligation, including carrying out any KYC or similar checks

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
 These interests may include:

-- providing you with information about other goods and services we offer that are similar to those that you have already purchased and telling you about our other products and services; and
+- providing you with information about that other goods and services we offer that are similar to those that you have already purchased; and

 - where we enter into discussions to, sell all or a part of our business or a property to which your personal data relates;

 - processing necessary to administer the Site and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes, to improve the Site to ensure that content is presented in the most effective manner for you and for your computer and to allow you to participate in interactive features of our service when you choose to do so;

 - notifying you about changes to our services;

 - ensuring that content from our site is presented in the most effective manner for you and for your computer;